wp-plugins/floating-social-media-icon/readme.txt

 = What are theshortcode and php code that will display this social media icon? =

 You can use the shortcode  [DISPLAY_ACURAX_ICONS] in any post or page or even in your custom post types.
-You can also use  <?php DISPLAY_ACURAX_ICONS(); ?> anywhere in the theme files to show this icons.(But note that manual icons display will not have the animation
+You can also use  &lt;?php DISPLAY_ACURAX_ICONS(); ?&gt; anywhere in the theme files to show this icons.(But note that manual icons display will not have the animation

 = How can i help the development of this plugin? =